GoogleContainerTools/kpt-config-sync/docs/custom-metric-filter.md

-# ACM Custom Metric Filtering
+# Config Sync Custom Monitoring

-This guide explains how to adjust the custom metrics that Config Sync exports to Prometheus, Cloud Monitoring (formerly known as Stackdriver), and Monarch (Google's internal metrics aggregator).
+This guide explains how to adjust the custom metrics that Config Sync exports to Prometheus, Cloud Monitoring (formerly known as Stackdriver), and Cloud Monarch (Google's internal metrics aggregator).

+## ⚠️ Important Warning

+**This solution is provided for convenience and is not maintained by Config Sync.**

+Custom configurations override the default settings and persist between upgrades.
+Config Sync tries to maintain the consistency of metrics.
+When you upgrade Config Sync to a new version, if you created a `otel-collector-custom` ConfigMap for a previous version, your custom settings might not be compatible with the new version of Config Sync.
+For example, metrics names, labels, and attributes can change between Config Sync versions.

+When changes are made to Config Sync metrics, they are announced in the [release notes](https://cloud.google.com/kubernetes-engine/enterprise/config-sync/docs/release-notes).
+These changes might require you to update your custom otel-collector configuration.

 ## Background